Ugandan Culture – Rich and Diverse – not to be missed

 Climbing Mount Morungole to visit the Ik People is an experience in itself. – the Mountain People of Uganda are located in North Eastern Uganda just beyond Kidepo Valley National Park high up in Morungole Mountains (about 11,000 people)

-You will be visiting one of the most remote Tribes in East Africa – the Ik People who practice their ancient ways and were original people just like the Batwa People in the Southwest of Uganda.
+You will be visiting one of the most remote Tribes in East Africa – the Ik People who practice their ancient ways and were the original people in the area just like the Batwa People in the Southwest of Uganda.

 They lived in the area before the Karamojong arrived and moved into the mountains for safety and security.